w3c/did-extensions/README.md

 mandatory fields.
 There will be a checklist that you are expected to complete and attest to its accuracy.
 Once you submit your request, your pull request will be reviewed by the registry editors.
 Changes regarding the required criteria may be requested.
-If there are no objections or changes requested, your DID method will be registered after a minimum of 7 days and a maximum of 30 days.
+If there are at least two reviews by registry maintainers, and no objections or changes requested, your DID method will be registered after a minimum of 7 days and a maximum of 30 days.

 ## Adding Anything Else to this Registry